leonhardbrenner/atm/README.md

   AuthenticationService - coordinates authorizationPin and authorizationToken daos

-# Running(not positive this is write I run from IntelliJ):
+# Running
-  ./gradlew run services.AtmServiceKt
+  Note: not positive this is write I run from IntelliJ ./gradlew run services.AtmServiceKt
-  Note: I am using a postgres and have config.
-You will need these environment variable:
+  Note: You will need these environment variable.
+I am using a postgres and have config.
     DB_URL=jdbc:postgresql://localhost/test;DB_USER=test;DB_PASSWORD=test

 # Tests: